saharia/contactUs/README.md

 For laravel I have used the sail build

-1. ./vendor/bin/sail up
+### `./vendor/bin/sail up`

-While running this command it automatically installed the required docker images.
+While running this command it automatically installed the required docker images.<br>

-I am using the mailhog to send mail.
+I am using the mailhog to send mail.<br>

 To check mail functionality.
-Go to your browser and enter the below url
+Go to your browser and enter the below url<br>

 http://localhost:8025/